 Bwaise Slum Tours in Kampala, Uganda

-Arriving in Bwaise Slum we met our AFFCAD (Action for Fundamental Change for Development) tour guides who explained where we would be going and who we would meet over the next 2 hours.
+Arriving in Bwaise Slum, we met our AFFCAD (Action for Fundamental Change for Development) tour guides, who explained where we would be going and who we would meet over the next 2 hours.

 Within seconds everyone had at least one kid grasping both hands as we began our slum tour.
-And in most cases two or three kids would be hanging off our fingers.
+And in most cases, two or three kids would be hanging off our fingers.

 When the floods arrive, several weeks of the year, there is nothing to be done but send the kids back home.
 It sucks as all they want to do is learn and play.

-A queue of tiny kids carry plastic containers waiting to be filled for their once daily (if lucky) meal of plain rice.
+A queue of tiny kids carries plastic containers waiting to be filled for their once daily (if lucky) meal of plain rice.
 Education about boiling the water before consuming it is the only way to keep them from getting sick.

-Nearly everything can be reused and each item is meticulously poured over to calculate its value.
+Nearly everything can be reused, and each item is meticulously poured over to calculate its value.

 What is ridiculous and weighs on me heavily is that I can quite easily spend that on one night out drinking.
 It makes me sick just thinking about it.